 There are a burgeoning number of “resorts” appearing across the country.
 In contrast to the Western image of an all-inclusive complex, in Vietnam these are simply hotels, usually with pretty landscaped gardens, located on the beach or in the countryside.
 All that’s included in the rate is breakfast, though it is possible to eat all your meals here.

-The very cheapest form of accommodation in Vietnam is a bed in a dormitory, though as yet, very few cities have such facilities – there are dedicated hostels in Hanoi, Ho Chi Minh City and Hué, where you can expect to pay from about $6 for a bed, sharing common facilities.
+The very cheapest form of accommodation in Vietnam is a bed in a dormitory, where you pay for the bed and share common facilities.
 Do note that though most of these have private rooms, you’ll pay less elsewhere.
 In the two main cities there are also a fair few budget guesthouses equipped with “backpacker” dorms – you’ll generally find these around the De Tham enclave in Ho Chi Minh City, and the Old Quarter in Hanoi (see the respective chapters for more).
-In Hanoi there is also a small network of youth hostels fully accredited by Hostelling International (w hihostels.com); you’ll need a current Youth Hostel card, which you can buy when checking in.
+In Hanoi there is also a small network of youth hostels fully accredited by Hostelling International; you’ll need a current Youth Hostel card, which you can buy when checking in.

-If you prefer your own privacy, you’ll find simple fan rooms in either a guesthouse or hotel (khach san), with prices starting at around $10; these are likely to be en-suite, although you might not get hot water at this price level in the warmer south.
-Add air-conditioning, satellite TV and slightly better furnishings, maybe even a window, and you’ll be paying up to $20.
-Upgrading to $20–30 will get you a larger room with better-standard fittings, usually including a fridge and bathtub, and possibly a balcony.
+If you prefer your own privacy, you’ll find simple fan rooms in either a guesthouse or hotel (khach san); these are likely to be en-suite, although you might not get hot water at this price level in the warmer south.
+Adding air-conditioning, satellite TV and slightly better furnishings, maybe even a window can add up to double on the price.
+Upgrading further will get you a larger room with better-standard fittings, usually including a fridge and bathtub, and possibly a balcony.
 Note that while many hotels advertise satellite TV, which channels you actually get varies wildly, let alone the quality of reception, so check first if it matters to you.

 Mid- and upper-range accommodation